 Often there is not enough parking for parents/guardians to park during morning drop-off and afternoon releases.
 All parents/guardians must get in the drive through lines to both drop off and pick up their students.
 While not perfect our traffic management plan is the result of dedicated study and continuous improvement.
-The map detailing traffic flow is in the appendices of this document.
 We ask that all returning families adhere to the scheduled drop-off and pick-up times and that all our new families study and review our traffic procedures and map so that each of us can contribute to the safety of our students and the optimal flow of traffic.